Sacramento Digs Gardening logo

 Salad plate with grapefruit beets and feta

-avocado and feta cheese.
-Toss with a vanilla vinaigrette.
+beets, avocado and feta cheese.
+Toss with a

 We have a little grapefruit tree.
-It's the tree that's small, not that fruit.
+It's the tree that's small, not the fruit.

 Barely 5 feet tall, this dwarf citrus carries emotional ties, too.
 It came from Capital Nursery's going-out-of-business sale; specifically, the Capital Nursery on Freeport Boulevard that closed in 2012.
 The tree is a constant reminder of that now-long-gone landmark.